Betsey (1790 ship): Career

-2nd enslaving voyage (1791–1792): Captain William Doyle sailed from Liverpool on 1 May 1791, bound for West Africa.
+2nd voyage transporting enslaved people (1791–1792): Captain William Doyle sailed from Liverpool on 1 May 1791, bound for West Africa.
 Betsey began acquiring captives in Africa on 28 July, first at Calabar, then New Calabar, and lastly at Bonny.
 She left Africa on 23 October and arrived at Kingston on 27 December.
 She had embarked 305 captives and she arrived with 285, for a 7% loss rate.
 She sailed from Kingston on 24 February 1792 and arrived back at Liverpool on 13 April.
 She had left Liverpool with 29 crew members and she suffered two crew deaths on the voyage.